PX4/PX4-user_guide/en/assembly/quick_start_pixhawk5x.md

 -->

 :::note
-Using the Power Module that comes with the kit you will need to configure the *Number of Cells* in the [Power Settings](https://docs.qgroundcontrol.com/en/SetupView/Power.html) but you won't need to calibrate the *voltage divider*.
-Does not require users to set the voltage divider and the current divider ratio.
+Using the Power Module that comes with the kit, you will need to configure the *Number of Cells* in the [Power Settings](../config/battery.md#basic-battery-settings-default).
+However you will not need to calibrate the *voltage divider* (set the voltage divider and the current divider ratio).
 With the default setting parameters, the voltage and current measurement accuracy can be better than 5%.

-You will have to update the *voltage divider* if you are using any other power module
+You will have to update the *voltage divider* if you are using any other power module.
 :::

 ## Radio Control